idaholab/moose/modules/peridynamics/doc/content/source/kernels/HorizonStabilizedSmallStrainMechanicsNOSPD.md

 ## Description

-Kernel `HorizonStabilizedSmallStrainMechanicsNOSPD` calculates the residual and jacobian entries of the force density integral for horizon-stabilized non-ordinary state-based models under infinitesimal strain assumptions.
+The `HorizonStabilizedSmallStrainMechanicsNOSPD` Kernel calculates the residual and Jacobian entries of the force density integral for horizon-stabilized non-ordinary state-based peridynamic models under infinitesimal strain assumptions.

 ## Force state